ibm-cloud-docs/apps/dep-app-tool.md

 Open toolchains are available in the Public and Dedicated environments on {{site.data.keyword.Bluemix}}.
 You can create a toolchain in two ways: use a template to create a toolchain or create a toolchain from an app.
 To learn more about toolchains, see [Creating toolchains](../services/ContinuousDelivery/toolchains_working.html#toolchains_getting_started)

-With a properly configured toolchain, deploying your app is trivial:  a build-deploy cycle will automatically kick off with each merge to the Master branch in your repo.
+With a properly configured toolchain, deploying your app is trivial:  a build-deploy cycle will automatically start with each merge to the Master branch in your repo.

-All toolchains created from an {{site.data.keyword.Bluemix}} developer dashboard will be configured for automatic deployment.
+All toolchains that are created from an {{site.data.keyword.Bluemix}} developer dashboard are configured for automatic deployment.
 {: tip}

 ## Deploying apps with the command line interface